simaomenesesjoao/ostomachion/readme.txt

 - build/main ContigPoly Ostomachion 8

 With 8 threads, this program finds the correct solution in 3 minutes 20 seconds on my laptop.

+I noticed that the program spends a long time doing memory allocations and deallocations, so I want to preallocate everything when using ContigPoly.